RobotLearning/traj-gen-and-tracking/README.md

 - Read the Barrett WAM inertial specifications
 - Read maximum principle chapter

-Matlab Notes:
+Matlab List:

+- check total least squares on the ball prediction dataset
-- Why does ILC learning with feedback not improve?
+- Why does ILC learning with feedback generate zero Finv?
 - genILConRR: Make MATLAB experiments for generalization with regression.
 - Merge Guilherme's PMP idea with this folder.